yunglianglin/data-science-portfolio/pl_xgboost/README.md

-##  💡 Multi-Model Cross-Selling Engine for Personal Loan
+##  💡 Expanding Loan Penetration with Multi-Model Cross-Selling Engine

 ## 📝 Overview
 This Cross-Selling Engine integrates two product-specific K-Means clustering models and nine segment-specific XGBoost classifiers to identify high-potential leads for personal loan offers.
 Existing customers are first segmented into nine groups based on their product holdings and transaction behaviors.
 Within each segment, a dedicated XGBoost model predicts customers with a high likelihood of taking a personal loan.
 The resulting leads are prioritized for telemarketing outreach and targeted through personalized notifications in the mobile banking app to maximize conversion rates.